This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 Companion Plant Items That Bugs Dislike

-Just like adults and children don’t like particular fruits and vegetables, certain bugs have preferences as well.
-A few well-placed onion plants, for instance, may deter rabbits and cabbage loopers.
+Pests can be a nightmare for you and your garden, they can cause major damage to growing plants and even bug bites.
+Luckily, just like adults and children don’t like particular fruits and vegetables, certain bugs have preferences as well.
 Maggots and beetles don’t care for garlic, and Japanese beetles and aphids avoid catnip.
+A few well-placed onion plants can deter rabbits and cabbage loopers.
 Some plants produce essential oils that repel insects, including mint, pines and true grasses.

 Pinpoint and Address Specific Problems